-- Our instantiation prohibits out-of-thin-air values that may cause problems of safety, security, programming and debugging.
-The OpenMP memory model may allow out-of-thin-air values for programs with data races.
-However, in our instantiation, a memory read operation always reads the initial value or a value that was written by some thread before.
-So it cannot generate any outof-thin-air value.
-The out-of-thin-air values may cause various problems as pointed out in [23].
-Since the OpenMP memory model supports programs with data races , our instantiation would be helpful when programming such programs. - Our instantiation is scalable with respect to the number of threads because it does not rely on communication among threads or a centralized directory that maintains consistency of multiple copies of each shared variable. - Our instantiation avoids the ambiguity of the original memory model definition proposed on the OpenMP Specification 3.0, such as the unclear serialization requirement, the problem of handling temporary overflow and the unclear semantics for programs with data races.
+- Our instantiation prohibits undefined values that may cause problems of safety, security, programming and debugging.
+The OpenMP memory model may allow programs with data races to generate undefined values.
+However, in our instantiation, all return values must be in a subset of initial value and the values that was written by some thread before.
+Since the OpenMP memory model allows programs with data races, our instantiation would be helpful when programming in such cases. - Our instantiation is scalable with respect to the number of threads because it does not rely on communication among threads or a centralized directory that maintains consistency of multiple copies of each shared variable. - Our instantiation avoids the ambiguity of the original memory model definition proposed on the OpenMP Specification 3.0, such as the unclear serialization requirement, the problem of handling temporary overflow and the unclear semantics for programs with data races.
 Therefore, our instantiation is easy to understand from the angle of efficient implementations.

-We also propose the cache protocol of the instantiation and implement the software-controlled cache on Cell Broadband Engine.
+We also propose the cache protocol of the instantiation and implement the softwarecontrolled cache on Cell Broadband Engine.
 The experimental results show that our instantiation has nearly linear speedup with respect to the number of threads for a number of NAS Parallel Benchmarks.
 The results also show a clear advantage when comparing it to a software cache design derived from a stronger memory model that maintains a global total ordering among flush operations.